awslabs/aws-well-architected-labs/content/Sustainability/300_Labs/300_optimize_data_pattern_using_redshift_data_sharing/4_baseline_sustainability_kpi.md

 ![Data Storage Used](/Sustainability/300_optimize_data_pattern_using_redshift_data_sharing/lab-4/images/data_storage_used.png?classes=lab_picture_small)

 Above query will return data storage size (in MB) of all tables provisioned for all events (business outcome) held (stored in lab_event table).
-Data storage consumed in _Producer_ Redshift cluster = 1252MB.
+Data storage consumed in _Producer_ cluster = 1252MB.

-We will assume that _Consumer_ Redshift cluster had same amount of storage consumed in current deployment, as it was built, and being refreshed from _Producer_ periodically.
+We will assume that _Consumer_ cluster had same amount of storage consumed in current deployment, as it was built, and being refreshed from _Producer_ cluster periodically.
 With that assumption, running above query against _Consumer_ cluster will provide similar result for data storage size (in MB).

 So, total data storage consumed (provisioned) by two clusters (_Producer_ and _Consumer_) = 1252+1252 = 2504MB

-**Total data transfer over network to nightly refresh _Consumer_ cluster in west region from _Producer_ cluster in east region:**
+**Total data transfer over network to nightly refresh _Consumer_ cluster in us-west-1 region from _Producer_ cluster in us-east-1 region:**

 Assuming 10% daily data change rate in _Producer_ cluster, Data transfer over network (every night) = 125MB (10% of 1252MB - _Producer_ cluster storage)